Surplus

 research

-I surveyed and interviewed participants aged 24–34 to understand their investing, saving, and budgeting behaviours, and what frustrations they have across these categories.
+I surveyed and interviewed twelve participants aged 24–34 to understand their investing, saving, and budgeting behaviours, and what frustrations they have across these categories.

 Guidance on where to invest